German Shepherd – Excellent Guide Dog and the Perfect Companion

 Ein Schäferhund läuft über ein Feld

-Many people’s first impression of German shepherds is that of a large and impressive animal on an important mission, whether it be chasing a criminal, sniffing out drugs or herding sheep in the countryside.
-The German shepherd is really a prototype for working dogs but this clever breed has much more too offer with its versatility.
+When most people think of a German Shepherd Dog, they imagine a large, impressive animal on an important mission, hunting criminals, sniffing out drugs or herding sheep in the countryside.
+The German Shepherd Dog is in fact considered the prototype of a working dog.
+But this smart four-legged friend has a lot more to offer with respect to its versatility.

 Breed